TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkLdapServerSambaDomain.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <ISambaDomainInput0>: Samba Domain Input
+BODY <ISambaDomainInput>: Samba Domain Input
   - `Name <String>`: Name of this domain's WorkGroup
   - `Sid <String>`: Security identifier of this domain